bekk/bekk-christmas/post/javascript/deno-a-framework-for-javascript-ing.md

   development.

   The new project is called *Deno.* And this year, Deno finally left the alpha stage, offering a stable CLI and solid documentation.
-Which means it's a perfect time to have a closer look!
+Which means it's the perfect time to have a closer look!
 description: This year, Deno finally left the alpha stage, offering a stable CLI and solid documentation.
 Which means it's a perfect time to have a closer look!